Business Guy

 "Business Guy" is the ninth episode in the eighth season of the American animated television series Family Guy.
 It originally aired on Fox in the United States on December 13, 2009.
-The episode centers on Peter as he assumes temporary control of his father-in-law Carter Pewterschmidt's billion-dollar empire after he suffers a heart attack and is incapacitated in a coma.
+The episode centers on Peter as he assumes temporary control of his father-in-law Carter Pewterschmidt's billion-dollar empire after he suffers a heart attack and is in a coma.
 Peter immediately becomes power hungry, however, and develops several ridiculous items, prompting Lois and Carter, after he recovers from his coma, to try to trick him into relinquishing control of the company.

 The episode was written by Andrew Goldberg and Alex Carter, and directed by Pete Michels.
 It received mixed reviews from critics for its storyline and many cultural references, in addition to receiving criticism from and being reported to the FCC by the Parents Television Council.
 According to Nielsen ratings, it was viewed in 7.67 million homes in its original airing.
 The episode featured guest performances by Hugh Laurie, Bobby Lee, Nana Visitor, Johnny Galecki and Jim Parsons, along with several recurring guest voice actors for the series.
 "Business Guy" was released on DVD along with ten other episodes from the season on December 13, 2011.